pavels-s/telegram-lottery-bot/readme.md

 # 🎲 Telegram Name Randomizer Bot
+# 👉 Check it out at **["@loterejabot"](https://t.me/loterejabot)** 🫣

-> **Hello!** This is my first telegram bot.
+**Hello!** This is my first telegram bot.
 I'm learning Python and wanted to create something practical that could be useful in real life.
-> This bot helps randomly select names from a list - perfect for giveaways or making fair decisions.
+This bot helps randomly select names from a list - perfect for giveaways or making fair decisions.
 So, it's always lottery :)

+This bot is hosted for free on https://www.render.com (dashboard: https://telegram-lottery-bot-kfwz.onrender.com/)

+To keep this bot "alive" I am using UptimeRobot (dashboard: https://stats.uptimerobot.com/JPnnkOWUZi)

 # 🎰 Simple Lottery Telegram Bot